How Fast Do 747s Fly?

 Cruising Speed

 A typical cruising speed for a Boeing 747 is around 570 miles per hour (mph), or 917 kilometers per hour (km/h).
 This speed allows the aircraft to cover long distances efficiently, which is vital for international travel.
-The consistent speed helps manage fuel consumption and ensures that schedules are met.
+The consistent speed helps manage fuel consumption and ensures schedules are met.

 Maximum Speed